 Truss Screeds / A-Frame Screeds

 Capable of pouring concrete at widths all the way out to 60+ feet, truss screeds or A-frame screeds can put a lot of concrete down – if you have a crew large enough to help drag.
-Truss screeds are generally gas-powered and are pulled with a winch that is attached on both ends of the screed.
+Truss screeds are generally gas-powered and are pulled by a winch attached on both ends of the screed.

 Laser-guided screeds are great for jobs that require high flatness specifications.
 Set up as a laser-guided arm on a relatively small machine, they’re capable of precision level concrete with minimal labor.
 Crews get concrete somewhat close to grade and laser-guided screeds will level to a precision grade from there.